-- 6.9.20 There may be occasions where students would prefer not to carry credit, and would rather repeat the unit.
+6.7.16 There may be occasions where students would prefer not to carry credit, and would rather repeat the unit.
 In these cases, the decision would be up to the student and they should not be expected to have to appeal the Board decision.
-However, in all cases, students must be advised of the options available to them and the consequences of failing the carried unit e.g. awarded credit only for units passed. - 6.9.21 Carrying credit is recognised as different to repeating in the following ways:
+However, in all cases, students must be advised of the options available to them and the consequences of failing the carried unit e.g. awarded credit only for units passed.

-Term Eligibility Definition 'Repeating' Students who have exceeded the reassessment limit: - 60 credits at level 4 - 40 credits or more at levels 5 and 6.
-AND Students who have failed more than 20 credits following reassessment.
+Term Eligibility Definition 'Repeating' - Students who have failed more than 20 credits following reassessment.
 Students are required to attend all lectures and seminars.
 Students must submit all coursework and sit all exams again (including elements that have previously been passed).
 Academic support is available from programme teams.
 Students are charged pro rata per unit repeated.
 Students cannot proceed onto the next level of study or to the placement year.
-'Carrying credit' 1.
-Students who have failed 20 credits.
-OR 2.
-Students who have exceptional circumstances accepted before a programme board and who have failed no more than 40 credits, may exceptionally be allowed to 'carry credit' during the next academic level.
+'Carrying credit' Students who have failed 20 credits.
+OR Students who have exceptional circumstances accepted before a programme board and who have failed no more than 40 credits, may exceptionally be allowed to 'carry credit' during the next academic level.
 This includes the placement year.
-A decision is based on academic judgement in the best interests of a student's progression.
-OR 3.
-Students who have exceptional circumstances and have not had the opportunity to complete all formal elements of assessment/reassessment within a unit.
+A decision is based on academic judgement in the best interests of a student's progression OR Students who have exceptional circumstances and have not had the opportunity to complete all formal elements of assessment/reassessment within a unit.
 Students have the option to attend lectures or seminars, if timetabling allows.
 Students only resubmit assessment that has been failed.
 Passed assessment marks are carried through on the student record.
 Academic support is available from programme teams.
 An alternative assessment may be given where it is not possible to replicate the original assessment, for example assessed group work.
 Students will not be charged for the units repeated through carrying credit